Silvac34/myc/ReadMe.md

 ### Client side
-The environment configuration for the front-end are in the folder app/config From this configuration, we will program grunt to generate a module config.js that holds the configuration
+The environment configuration for the front-end are in the folder app/config From this configuration, we will program grunt to generate a module config.js that holds the configuration The following command generate config.js
 ```
 grunt NameOfYourEnv
 ```